nothanselivander/MICB475_Space/Meeting_Minutes/Lab_Notebook.md

 * Irina ran core microbiome and generated venn diagrams
   <img src="../pictures/Core_Microbiome_Data_Source_d0_p0.png" height="400" width="600">

+  Fig Core microbiome analysis between the HI-SEAS and ISS datasets revealed shared ASV between the HI-SEAS and ISS datasets.

   <img src="../pictures/Isolation_Source_HISEAS_d0_p0.png" height="400" width="600">

+  Distribution trends of ASVs within each of the locations in HI-SEAS.
+The bedroom & common area are determined to be the most ASV rich and the lab equipment was the most ASV-poor location.

   <img src="../pictures/Isolation_Source_ISS_d0_p0.png" height="400" width="600">

+  Distribution trends of ASVs within each of the locations in the ISS.
+The kitchen & dining area was the most ASV rich and the lab equipment was the most ASV-poor location.

 * Hansel ran DESeq2
  <img src="../pictures/deseq_vol_plot.png" height="400" width="700">

 * Wenny started reformatting lab notebook